 Scanning radar equipment can be used to conduct the tests on the buried steel tanks.
 Soil testing is mandatory for the underground tanks.
 When the tank leaks, the oil will be absorbed by the surrounding soil—the testing costs at least $300.
 To test for leaks in an underground tank, you’ll have to part with $500.
 For old tanks, you can carry out tank replacement without the need for testing.

 The Sizes of the Oil Tanks

-There are two types of oil tanks.
+In choosing the oil tank to use initially, there are two types of residential heating oil tanks (underground and above-ground).
 Some tanks are installed above the ground, whereas others are installed below the ground.
 The oil storage tanks usually have a capacity ranging from 50 to 20,000 gallons.
 For residential purposes, the tank capacity does not exceed 1000.

 Insurance for Oil Tank